tulians/aml/README.md

 # aml
 *aml* (accelerated machine learning) is a general purpose machine learning library aimed a code legibility, great execution speed and minimal dependencies.
-The only package needed is **NumPy**, which was chosen for its powerful linear algebra and N-dimensional array properties.
-It is currently under development, so any errors or non-optimal implementations will be fixed in further commits.
+One of the  needed packages is **NumPy**, which was chosen for its powerful linear algebra and N-dimensional array properties.
+This library is currently under development, so any errors or non-optimal implementations will be fixed in further commits.

 ### Examples
 #### Fully connected neural network